 Modern dashboards provide useful insights.

-- Speed indicators: Help maintain consistent driving
+- Speed indicators: Help maintain consistent driving.

 Practical Driving Adjustments

-- Maintain steady speed: Use consistent throttle control
+- Maintain steady speed: Use consistent throttle control.

 These steps reduce common Waste Fuel Habits.